Skip to main content

 2. Morning Fasting Glucose - 25%

 Morning fasting glucose is a robust indicator of insulin sensitivity or resistance.
 The American Diabetes Association (ADA) uses morning fasting glucose levels to determine whether an individual may have signs of early insulin resistance (impaired glucose tolerance) or diabetes.
 A morning fasting glucose level of > 99 mg/dL is one of the diagnostic criteria for pre-diabetes (or early insulin resistance) based on ADA guidelines [3].
+Studies have demonstrated that your fasting glucose level is associated with a higher rate of mortality, diabetes, heart and vascular diseases, and impaired brain health [4, 5, 6].

 3. Glucose Variability - 25%